RyanStark223232/ChatGPT_templated_document_processing/README.md

   - LOCAL_API_GENERATE_URL: The URL for the local API endpoint used to generate responses with ChatGPT.
   - LOCAL_API_NEW_CHAT_URL (optional): The URL for the local API endpoint used to initiate a new chat conversation with ChatGPT.
 Leave it as None if not applicable for your API.
   - OPENAI_KEY: Your OpenAI API key.
-If provided, will ignore the Local API
+If provided, will ignore the Local API.
+Leave it as `None` if you wanna use Local API.
   - TEMPLATE_DIR: The directory path where your task templates are stored.
 You may create new ones by referencing the structure of the existing ones
   - DOCUMENT_DIR: The directory path where your input documents are located.
 The folder name must match the name of the template.
   - OUTPUT_DIR: The directory path where the output files will be saved.